-- A note indicates name of the author, starting with his first name;
+- A note indicates the name of the author, starting with the first name;

-- A bibliography contains author’s surname, following by his name;
+- A bibliography contains the author’s surname, following the first name;

 - Publisher names can be slightly shortened by omitting abbreviations such as Inc., Ltd., Co. etc.

 - What if one source has two authors?
-Then the surname of the first author is written first, then his name, then after the Union “and” follows the name of the second author.
+Then the surname of the first author is written first, then the first name, then after the Union “and” follows the name of the second author.